 Memfault is a full device monitoring solution that can be integrated into any AOSP device.
 SDKs are available for Android 8-13.
 Running a different version of Android?
 Let us know!

 - Using the Bort SDK (source), data is captured at a configurable interval and automatically uploaded to Memfault.
 Data can be captured by configuring individual data sources for fine-grained data collection, as well as via bug reports for large snapshots of diagnostic information.

-- Kernel oops, tombstones, java exceptions, ANRs, WTFs, SELinux policy violations, and other issues are extracted, grouped, de-duplicated, and displayed in a searchable dashboard.
+- Kernel oops, tombstones, java exceptions, ANRs, WTFs, SELinux policy violations, and other traces are extracted, intelligently grouped together into Issues, and displayed in a searchable dashboard.
 Notifications can let you know when problems are detected.
 Memfault can also symbolicate native traces and deobfuscate Android traces.